tiozo/aws-fcj-tiozo-worklog/content/2-Proposal/_index.md

 **Our Solutions:**

-We provide an end-to-end ML-powered fraud detection platform with real-time processing capabilities.
-The system uses advanced machine learning models to accurately identify fraudulent transactions while minimizing false positives.
+We provide a hybrid cloud ML-powered fraud detection platform combining on-premise payment processing with AWS cloud ML capabilities.
+The system uses advanced machine learning models deployed on AWS to accurately identify fraudulent transactions while maintaining payment processing on secure on-premise infrastructure.

 The platform offers comprehensive monitoring and analytics through CloudWatch and QuickSight, enabling businesses to track performance, costs, and fraud patterns in real-time.